-Analytical ultracentrifugation (AUC) serves as a vital technique in medicinal research, offering critical insights into the characterization of macromolecules such as proteins, lipid nanoparticles (LNPs), and other biological assemblies.
+Analytical ultracentrifugation (AUC) serves as a vital technique in medicinal research, offering critical insights into the characterization of macromolecules such as proteins, lipid nanoparticles (LNPs), viral vectors, nucleic acids, and other biological assemblies.
 As the field of medicine advances, there is an increasing need for precise and reliable analytical methods to understand complex biological interactions and develop effective therapeutic strategies.
 Recent innovations in AUC technology have enhanced its precision, efficiency, and applicability, making it an indispensable tool for bioanalysis.
-This collection of expert insights explores the transformative impact of modern AUC techniques on medicinal research, highlighting their role in addressing contemporary challenges and driving innovation.
+This collection of expert insights explores the transformative impact of modern AUC techniques on advancing research and therapeutic development, highlighting its role in addressing contemporary challenges and driving innovation.

-This expert insights begins with a study McAlpine et al. [1], which reports the discovery of ubiquitin variants (UbVs) that inhibit the E2 enzyme Ube2d2.
+This Expert Insights begins with a study by McAlpine et al. [1], which reports the discovery of ubiquitin variants (UbVs) that inhibit the E2 enzyme Ube2d2.
 The researchers utilized AUC to investigate the interactions between UbVs and the E2 enzyme, offering insights into novel therapeutic strategies for diseases involving ubiquitin system disruptions.

 Next, Erlandsen et al. [2] explore the binding and assembly properties of CtBP1 and CtBP2.
-Utilizing AUC, the study demonstrates that CtBP proteins form tetramers in the presence of NAD+ or NADH, with tetramer to dimer dissociation constants around 100 nm.
+Utilizing AUC, the study demonstrates that CtBP proteins form tetramers in the presence of NAD+ or NADH, with tetramer to dimer dissociation constants around 100 nM.
 This research reveals NAD(H) binding affinities, suggesting that CtBP proteins are fully saturated with NAD+ under physiological conditions, thereby challenging their role as NADH sensors.

-This digest is followed by an interview with KOL, highlighting how AUC can be used in XYZ application.
+This digest is followed by an interview with Dr. Alexander Bepperling, Sandoz, highlighting how AUC can be used in analyzing biopharmaceutical formulations.